-Time to Treat a Liter (Timed Test): 1:35 min
+Time to Treat a Liter (Timed Test): 1 min

-RELATED REVIEW: Best Backpacking Water Filters and Treatment of 2017
+RELATED REVIEW: Best Backpacking Water Filters and Treatment of 2018

-Our Analysis and Hands-on Test Results
+Our Analysis and Test Results

 A standard pump water filter, the Hiker Pro is reliable and easy to use but is becoming outdated by new technology consisting of smaller, lighter and faster filters.
 However, we've discovered its niche!
 We took it to the desert and found its love of reaching into little pools in hard to reach places and producing fresh drinkable water.
 This is where the Hiker Pro and pump filters excel over other types of products we tested.

 As a durable and reliable pump filter, this contender effectively eliminates bacteria, protozoa, and cysts, but not viruses.
 It uses an AntiClog pleated cartridge made of glass fiber that includes activated carbon granules.
-One detail of note is that a simplistic standard for comparing water filters is measuring pore size.
+One detail of note is that a simple standard for comparing water filters is measuring pore size.
 Typically, a pore size of 0.2 microns or under is the ideal size for capturing the smallest bacteria.
 The smaller the pore size, the more harmful organisms are strained out of the water.

 Ease of Use

 Although it pumps water at about one liter per every 90 seconds, this pump is not the best for large groups and would take it on trips with 1-3 people maximum.
-We think a gravity filter like the Katadyn Gravity Camp 6L is best for large group scenarios.
+A gravity filter like the Katadyn Gravity Camp 6L is best for large group scenarios.

-Weighing over 14 ounces, including the hoses and storage case, the Hiker Pro lands in the middle of the road in this metric.
+Weighing just under 14 ounces, including the hoses and storage case, the Hiker Pro lands in the middle of the road in this metric.

 OutdoorGearLab Member Reviews